ActionScripted/dotfiles/README.md

   - Put your sensitive stuff here like API keys, etc.
   - Update the corresponding shell files to source these as needed.

+# Personalization

+Once you've gotten things setup you can trash `.git` and create/init your own repo.
+This should be added to your VCS remote in a private repo and never be public.
+It's really easy to leak sensitive stuff through shell files, wiki docs, etc. (But you're using `*.secrets.sh`, right?
+Right?)

+You can always pull down changes from this repo into your private repo, but other than Neovim it doesn't change much.

 # Updating

 Update core and dependencies: